-After six months of missed payments, the credit card issuer declares your account a loss and writes it off as uncollectible.
-But that’s only from an accounting standpoint.
-Your account will be closed for any new charges, however, you still owe the balance of a charged-off account and the creditor will still try to collect the past due balance from you and may even enlist the help of a third-party debt collector.
+After this period of missed payments, the creditor declares your account a loss and writes it off as uncollectible from an accounting standpoint.
+Your account will be closed for any new charges, however, you still owe the balance.
+The creditor will continue to make collection attempts on the past due balance and may even enlist the help of a third-party debt collector.

 What Happens When You Pay a Charge-Off?

-If you pay a charge-off, you may expect your credit score to go up immediately.
-You’ve cleared up the past due balance, your credit score should reward you for that, right?
+If you pay a charge-off, you may expect your credit score to go up right away since you've cleared up the past due balance.
 Unfortunately, it’s not that easy.

 Paying a charge-off doesn’t remove the account from your credit report.
 That's because clearing up the past due balance doesn’t erase the fact that your account was actually charged-off.
 Paying a charge-off also will not improve your credit score – at least not immediately.

 Over time, your credit score can improve after a charge-off if you continue paying all your other accounts on time and handle your debt responsibly.
-However, if you’re late again or you have another account charged-off (or something worse like a foreclosure or repossession), your credit score may drop even more and can take longer to recover.
+However, if you’re late again or you have another account charged-off (or something worse like a foreclosure or repossession), your credit score may drop even lower and can take longer to recover.

-The charge-off will eventually drop off your credit report whether you pay it or not.
+The charge-off will eventually fall off your credit report whether you pay it or not.
 The credit reporting time limit for charge-offs runs out after seven years and 180 days from the date of the first delinquency that led to your account being charged-off.